Certified Public Accountant Act

 (Penalty for Lending CPA Seal and Certificate or Firm Logo)

-A CPA who lends his or her CPA seal or certificate or firm logo for use by a person lacking CPA qualifications shall be punished by an administrative fine of not less than NT$600,000 and not more than NT$3 million, and shall also be ordered to cease the behavior within a prescribed period of time.
+A CPA who lends their CPA seal or certificate or firm logo for use by a person lacking CPA qualifications shall be punished by an administrative fine of not less than NT$600,000 and not more than NT$3 million, and shall also be ordered to cease the behavior within a prescribed period of time.
 If the behavior has not been ceased within the prescribed time period, or if after being ceased the violation is repeated, the CPA shall be punished by imprisonment for not more than three years, detention, and/or a criminal fine of not less than NT$600,000 and not more than NT$3 million.

 Article 71